Instant 5% off orders over $100 and 10% off orders over $200

 - easier propagation method when other means like cutting or seed is not successful

 EXTREMELY RARE AND HARD TO FIND!
-EXCLUSIVE OFFER.
 Coconut Cream Mango - this variety is so exceptional, it is patented.
 Delicious, fabulous creamy coconut-mango flavor.
 Very large juicy fruit, and probably the most colorful!
 Brgiht red-orange-yellow.
 Flavor is exceptional with a coconut hint.
 Fiberless.
 Pulp is bright orange.
 The green fruit have a nice characteristic of turning yellow on the bottom to show they should be picked soon.
 Trees grow moderately low and spreading.
 Should be pruned to shape.
 Ripening: June-July.
 Fruit size: 1 - 1.5 lbs.
 See more info about Mango varieties.